Skip to content

 Set some ground rules

-These will be specific to your group but googling 'groupwork ground rules' will give you some good ideas around communication frequency, recording decisions, staying respectful etc. You could consider writing a ground rules agreement - this blog from the University of Bath includes a handy template: Writing a ground rules agreement.
+These will be specific to your group but googling 'groupwork ground rules' will give you some good ideas around communication frequency, recording decisions, staying respectful etc. For example, there are many great ideas on this site: 16 Ground Rules for Group Work.
+You could consider writing a ground rules agreement - this blog from the University of Bath includes a handy template: Writing a ground rules agreement.

 Read the assignment together